fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 to decrypt a ciphertext `c`, the receiver computes:
 > m = c<sup>d</sup> (mod n)

 the size of the message that can be encrypted using RSA is limited by the size of `n`.
-With encoding function
+With encoding function we cannot even use all the bits.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNzY2MjM5NiwtMTg2NDA1OTcxOSwtNj
+eyJoaXN0b3J5IjpbMTMyODU4OTYzMCwtMTg2NDA1OTcxOSwtNj
 g0ODk5MTI5LDIwNDk2NTYzOTAsLTM1MjE0ODU1MCwtMTk0MTI3
 MzYxNiwtNjYwODQ3MTMsLTE0NTU4NTU1NjQsLTEyODc2NjI4Mj
 NdfQ==